mahfouzlab/MGC-BioSB-Spatial-Omics-Analysis-2025/README.md

 ### Practicals
 For this course, we make use of Posit Cloud.
 All you need for this is a browser. **Please bring your own laptop**.
 You will receive more instructions at the beginning of the course.

+Some of the datasets used during the course are too big to include here.
+You can find those on Zenodo: https://doi.org/10.5281/zenodo.17641419

 ### Instructors
 - Susan Kloet (LUMC)
 - Miao Chien (Erasmus MC)